What is the Bowel Management Treatment Program?

 Our goal is for your child to empty their bowel daily with no accidents by the end of the week.
 Nearly every child in our program meets this goal.
 Success depends on your child's condition and following your plan closely.
 School-age children in the program stay home from school for the week, and we recommend that parents stay home from work this week as well.
 Families need to stay in the Seattle area near the hospital to come for daily X-rays.

 Who's on the team?

-Members of our Reconstructive Pelvic Medicine team will work with you and your child on bowel management.
+team will work with you and your child on bowel management.
 Providers in the Bowel Management Treatment Program include: